 Examples:

-The finding by Prof. Stampolidis in situ a complete skeleton in Eleutherna site during the archaeological excavation by University of Crete in 2000.
+The finding, by Prof. Stampolidis, of a complete skeleton, in situ, at the site of Eleutherna during the archaeological excavation carried out by the University of Crete in 2000.

-The fishery withTrawl ExampleCaseStud that detected lagocephalos_Sceleratus in Mediteranean sea, on the first week of August 2014.
+The detection of lagocephalos_Sceleratus in the catch of trawler XXX in Mediteranean sea, during the first week of August 2014.

+Decision: accepted by for adding references and the name of the trawler

 In First Order Logic: